 Introduction

-Small businesses don't need enterprise TMS.
-They need right-sized software that handles today's operations while supporting tomorrow's growth.
+Small logistics businesses do not need enterprise TMS.
+They need right-sized software that handles today's operations and supports tomorrow's growth.

-The challenge: most TMS platforms are designed for either massive enterprises (CargoWise, Oracle) or asset-based trucking companies (McLeod, Samsara).
-Small freight forwarders, brokers, and logistics companies fall through the cracks.
+The challenge is that most TMS platforms are designed for either massive enterprises (CargoWise, Oracle) or asset-based trucking companies (McLeod, Samsara).
+Small freight forwarders and logistics companies often fall through the cracks.

 "I tried 7 different systems before GoFreight.
-They were all either too complicated or didn't understand freight forwarding." — Janko Wille, CEO, Allround Forwarding Midwest
+They were all either too complicated or didn't understand freight forwarding," says Janko Wille, CEO, Allround Forwarding Midwest.

 - Startup forwarders scaling past spreadsheets